Bulldogz9495/running_app/readme.md

 ## Tasks
 Create a messaging setup for internal user communication.
-Create deep linking for invitations to new users and existing users via text and email Fix saving of runs.
-Create a challenges schema that will allow users to join a challenge.
-Message users regaurding challenge status and performance Add geographic challenges that will automatically allow track all users that meet the challenge in their area.
+Create deep linking for invitations to new users and existing users via text and email Message users regaurding challenge status and performance Add geographic challenges that will automatically allow track all users that meet the challenge in their area.
 Create a development build with expo eas and introduce react-native-purchases using revenue-cat